 The second method was made by stuffing the “Kusa” with a cooked meat mixture, and served with rice on the side.
-By the way, the reason my rice is always so golden is because I add turmeric when I cook my rice.
+By the way, the reason my rice is always so golden is that I add turmeric when I cook my rice.
 This is also a Middle Eastern practice.

 Traditionally you would use a tool to scoop out the flesh leaving a nice opening to stuff the zucchini.
 This takes a lot of time and patience, so instead, I slice the zucchini open lengthwise and scoop out the flesh.

 P.S. you can save the flesh and saute it with garlic, or use it to make other dishes like ratatouille.